Susanne Sundfør: 2008–2009: Take One

-Susanne Sundfør was followed by the 2008 live album Take One, consisting of acoustic versions of songs from her debut album.
+Susanne Sundfør was followed by the 2008 album Take One, consisting of acoustic versions of songs from her debut album.
+Although perhaps not immediately apparent to the listener, it is technically a live album - Take One was recorded in one take.
 Sundfør considers it to be "kind of like a remix album.
 Like if you have an album of just remixes of an earlier record you made, that's how I see it.
 So I don't really see it as an album like the other ones."
 That same year, Sundfør covered Bob Dylan's "Masters of War" at Store Studio, NRK.
-The following month, she was awarded Spellemannprisen for best female performance.
-She spurred nationwide debate when she accepted the award, stating her work represented her as an artist first, and a woman second, bringing into question whether the Norwegian Grammy board was acting archaically with such gender-specific awards.
+The following month, she was awarded Spellemannprisen for Female Artist.
+She spurred nationwide debate when she accepted the award, stating her work represented her as an artist first, and a woman second, bringing into question whether the Spellemann board was acting archaically with such gender-specific awards.
 That same month, Sundfør appeared on Mette-Marit, Crown Princess of Norway's album Sorgen og Gleden (English: The Sorrow and the Joy), with the Norwegian folk-tune psalm "Ingen Vinner Frem til Den Evige Ro" (English: "No One Reaches the Eternal Calm") by Lars Linderot and Gustav Jensen.
 Later in 2008, Sundfør moved to Oslo.